grandrews7/ZLab-Startup/README.md

 ```
 ## Build a pre-built container that has a host of bioinformatic software already installed
 `singularity build /zata/zippy/<username>/bin/bioinformatics.sif docker://andrewsg/bioinformatics`
+You will have to make that `bin` directory if it does not exist

 ## Start JupyterLab server
 `singularity exec -B /data:/data -B /zata/:/zata/ /zata/zippy/<username>/bin/bioinformatics.sif jupyter-lab --port=8888 --ip=z011 --no-browser --notebook-dir=/data/<group>/<username>`